public final class LocationException extends RequestFailureException

 for data from a location that is recognized but not currently supported

-by the API.
+by the API; false otherwise.

 Some stations have never reported valid temperatures, and so have always been inactive/not supported.

 It's fairly rare for active stations to go inactive, but it does happen, and it's best to be prepared for the possibility, particularly if you're handling data from hundreds or thousands of locations.
 Stations can be taken down, they can break (and not be fixed in a timely manner), or they can be moved to another location and assigned a new ID.
-Unfortunately not even the best "airport" stations managed by organizations such as the NWS or UK Met Office are exempt from these sorts of problems.
+Unfortunately not even the best airport stations managed by organizations such as the NWS or UK Met Office are exempt from these sorts of problems.

 Short periods of station inactivity should not result in this failure.
 Up to a point, the API will fill in missing data with estimates.
 It's only when a station fails to send any usable data for roughly 10 days or more that the API will consider it inactive.
 (10 being an approximate number that is subject to change.)